Alexander-Grg/VKclient/README.md

 1) Authentification to the VK services via OAuth 2.0;
 2) Review friends added to the account;
 3) Review the photo album of each friend;
-4) Review groups where the user participating;
+4) Review groups where the user is participating;
 5) Use the search bar to search over different communities;
 6) News feed that reflects added communities and friend's posts, showing likes, comments, reposts, and the number of total views;
 7) To the news feed added an infinite scrolling function that constantly updates data from the VK servers;